-If the temperature goes out of range the manager should be informed in order to make a decision as to whether the medication should be moved temporarily to an alternative fridge.
-If in doubt the pharmacy should be contacted for advice as to whether the medicines should be moved and are still fit to use.
-If not fit to use, a further supply should be obtained by requesting a new prescription and the original stock destroyed.
+If the temperature goes out of range the manager should be informed and medication should be moved temporarily to an alternative fridge.
+The pharmacy should be contacted for advice as to whether the medicines are still fit to use.
+If not, a further supply should be obtained by requesting a new prescription and the original stock destroyed.